jmiskovic/grassland/README.md

 The fog module prepares the fog volumetric lookup in two stages:

-* medium density and in-scattering of each voxel is computed into a 3D texture aligned with camera frustum
+* the medium density and in-scattering of each voxel is computed into a 3D texture (its voxels aligned with camera frustum)
 * the raymarching computes final lookup values of transmittance and in-scattering

-This produces no visual results.
-Instead, all other scene elements (grass, terrain mesh, skybox) need to use `vfog.fragment` GLSL snippet to add the fog influence on its fragments, along any other shader processing.
+This computation produces no visual results.
+Instead all other scene elements (grass, terrain mesh, skybox) need to use `vfog.fragment` GLSL snippet to add the fog influence on its fragments, along any other shader processing.

 Here's how to integrate volumetric fog: